20. 06. 2025 Andrea Mariani NetEye, Unified Monitoring

 • Send /newbot and follow the instructions

-• In the end, you’ll receive a token like this:
+• You’ll receive a token like this:

 123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11